“APOLOGIZE, v. To lay the foundation for a future offence.”

 By Sam Yang - Get similar updates here

-Now if it were only funny, it wouldn't be worth mentioning.
-But it is quite a beautiful piece of work and a splendid bit of trolling.
-In the same vein of Mark Twain's sarcasm and the satire of The New Yorker, the work is thoroughly engrossing.
-I have spent hours perusing its pages, thinking about familiar words in a new way.
+Now, if it were only funny, it wouldn't be worth mentioning; but it's quite a beautiful piece of work and a splendid bit of what we would now call trolling.
+Of similar character to Mark Twain's dry, dead-pan sarcasm and the wit of The Onion, the work is thoroughly engrossing.
+Since being introduced to it in middle school, I have spent countless hours perusing its pages, thinking about familiar words in a new way.
 The way it's meant and the way it's popularly used.
 Sometimes I forget that Bierce was writing this over a hundred years ago.
-I have a feeling Bierce would have been right at home on Twitter and other social media.
-A man comically way ahead of his time.
-Or we are tragically predictable and haven't changed much.
+(I have a feeling Bierce would have been right at home on Twitter and other social media.)
+A man comically ahead of his time — or are we tragically predictable and slow?
 I suspect Bierce might say the latter is truer.

 Here Is a List of My Favorite Words and Their Meanings: